QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 uninformed model formulated but not completely solved in section 8 of :cite:`townsend`.

+A reader of :cite:`Pearlman_Sargent2005` will notice that their representation of the equilibrium of Townsend's model exactly matches that of the  **pooling equilibrium** presented here.

+We have structured  our notation in  this lecture to faciliate comparison of the **pooling equilibrium** constructed here with the equilibrium of Townsend's model reported in  :cite:`Pearlman_Sargent2005`.

 The computational method of :cite:`Pearlman_Sargent2005` is recursive: it enlists the Kalman filter and invariant subspace methods for solving systems of Euler